 Spain's former capital crowds 2,500 years of tangled history onto a high, rocky perch protected on three sides by a natural moat, the Tajo River.
 Toledo is so well-preserved and packed with cultural wonder that city itself has been declared a national monument — no modern exteriors are allowed.
 For centuries, Christians, Muslims, and Jews enjoyed this city together.
 Toledo's past is a complex mix of these three great religions.

 Today Toledo is filled with tourists day-tripping from Madrid, a quick 30-minute train ride to the north.
-And because 2014 marks the 400th anniversary of El Greco's death, the town's sights have been beautifully renovated and are ready for prime time.
+And its main sights were beautifully renovated just a few years ago when the town marked the 400th anniversary of El Greco's death.
 The two biggies are the magnificent cathedral, with a jaw-dropping interior and a sacristy swathed in El Greco's work, and the Santa Cruz Museum, with its own world-class collection of El Greco paintings.